qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

   output

 ``Measurement unit`` [selection]
-  The distance filed in the output attribute table will be calculated according to this choice:
+  The distance field in the output attribute table will be calculated according to this choice:

   * Meters